ramonemairs/osTicket-installation/README.md

 <img width="596" height="1006" alt="image" src="https://github.com/user-attachments/assets/0ca28ff1-8d7e-4584-90d5-435791a53077" />

-To start the lab go to azure.microsoft.com (https://azure.microsoft.com/en-gb/get-started/azure-portal) create an accout then go to the search bar and type virtual machines or (VM) and click create new virtual machine , name the the virtual machine osTicket-vm and set the region to east US 2 or east US .
+To start the lab go to azure.microsoft.com (https://azure.microsoft.com/en-gb/get-started/azure-portal) create an accout then go to the search bar and type virtual machines or (VM) and click create new virtual machine , name the virtual machine osTicket-vm and set the region to east US 2 or east US .

 <img width="748" height="1258" alt="image" src="https://github.com/user-attachments/assets/508fd20b-d6d7-42a0-a894-90cbb7e83851" />